-ISO process: the 6 stages of ISO 9001 certification
+ISO Certification Steps: 6 Stages of ISO 9001 Certification

 Before we explore the ISO 9001 certification life cycle, it’s important to recognise that every organisation is different, and there are no definitive time frames or periods for completion that can be applied across the board.

 Typically, a small to medium-sized business that is relatively low in complexity and has a good level of existing quality control can complete the ISO process within 3-6 months.

 A large-scale corporation that is more complex (for example they might employ night shift workers) may take longer.

 This article provides insight into the key elements of the ISO process.
 Managers will need to view the process through the lens of their own organisation to get the most benefit.

 The first (and most crucial) element of the ISO 9001 lifecycle is to get a deep understanding of exactly what the standard means and the purpose it serves within an organisation.

 A full appreciation of the ISO 9001 standard will help to make the certification process much more straightforward for the entire organisation.

 2. Recognise the gap